 I, then, went to the computer lab and posted a suicidal message to an online group.
 I went back to my single dorm room, locked my door, turned the music up louder, cut my wrists continuously until I fell asleep on the tile floor.

-The college RA escourted me to the emergency room after a raucous protest from me.
+The college RA escorted me to the emergency room after a raucous protest from me.
 Dressed all in black, like some Goth poster child, alone in a cubicle-sized room, I tried to convince the ER psychiatrists that I was not crazy, not even depressed, that the email I sent the group was a joke.
 Unfortunately, for me, I was talking millions of miles a minute, and I was not making much sense bringing up a lot of political names and celebrities, all of whom I had worked for or met during the previous semester.
-Nevertheless, they sent me by ambulance to Mclean, the esteemed psychiatric hospital in Belmont Massachusetts.
+Nevertheless, they sent me to Mclean, the esteemed psychiatric hospital in Belmont Massachusetts.

 The psychiatrists at Mclean called it an acute manic depressive episode, otherwise called bipolar disorder type 1.
-The epsiodes had been reoccurring in various forms all fall semester—although, they went largely unnoticed by me as my moods fluctuated like the Atlantic off Nantucket.
+The episiodes had been reoccurring in various forms all fall semester—although, they went largely unnoticed by me as my moods fluctuated like the Atlantic off Nantucket.
 I spent eight days running in dark tunnels with my fellow inmates, watching another college girl break into multiple personalities, listening to tales of electroshock and a woman say she was schizo and manic, which baffled me then, but I later learned was schizoaffective disorder.
 Although, the hospital recommended I spend the rest of the semester resting at home, I chose to go back to campus under the care of an off-campus therapist and psychopharmacologist.
 Back on campus, I spent much time recovering from the stigma of hospitalization and mental illness.
 Rumors abounded.